KeirSimmons/UCL-Computer-Vision/gaussians/README.md

 During the classification phase each pixel is treated individually from one another - one pixel being classified as a 'skin' pixel plays no role in the classification of its neighbours.
 Of course, this shows there is room for improvement (a different model altogether, such as a probabilistic graphical model, Ising representation, etc).
 A quirky consequence of this is that you could have alternating classes for neighbouring pixels - skin, not skin, skin, not skin, etc (obviously not the case observed 'in the wild')!

 Note also that this model is heavily reliant on the colours in each pixel (this is what the gaussians are fitting), and hence pixels of similar colour (for example a red apple and strawberries) will be modelled similarly, which is what owes to the majority of classification errors in this kind of model.
 For this reason a gabor filter class is also added to help model texture, although this is not used extensively and is just for implementation purposes (i.e. it works, but its parameters are not included in the automatic hyperparameter tuning stage currently).
 Feel free to modify this and submit a pull request.

+Finally, I have not added in a method for cross-validation, which would definitely help with preventing over-fitting during the `tune` method.
+This could easily be added (for example a k-fold or monte-carlo cross validation method) but I left it out as the purpose of this was to simply provide an implementation of the mixture of gaussians model.
+Feel free to add it and submit a pull request, however.

 ## Usage